WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - one important thing to remember here is that **EB supports only 5 targets per rule**.
 This is something you should keep in mind while designing stuff.

+#### Event size limits

+- the maximum event size payload that you can put into the bus is **256kb**.

+* this is most likely because the architecture underneath uses SQS.

+- this limit is not separate to the _EventBridge_ service. _StepFunctions_, _AWS Lambda async invocation_ all have the same limit.

+* just like in other services that have the same limit, if you ware working with larger payloads, upload the payload to S3, include the presigned URL within the payload.

 #### Rules

 - rules enable you to configure which **target** the **matched event** will be routed to.